Thadzy/Thadzy-Obsidian/1D Motion.md

 2. Find $\Delta X, \Delta T$
 3. V = $\frac{\Delta X}{\Delta T}$ but $\Delta T \to 0$
 4. V = $\lim_{\Delta t \to 0} \frac{\Delta X}{\Delta T}$ = $\frac{dx}{dt}$

-### Wording
-**Distance** is the total length of the path traveled by an object, regardless of direction.
-It is a scalar quantity **Displacement**, on the other hand, is the shortest straight-line distance from the initial position to the final position of an object.

 ## Acceleration
 Tell how fast the speed is changing